AcaiLab/AcaiLab.github.io/_pages/info.md

 ---
 layout: about
 permalink: /
-subtitle: Applied Computing and Artificial Intelligence lab
+subtitle: Applied Computing and Artificial Intelligence Lab @ Eastern Michigan University

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page